 Vasundhra is the Founder & Writer of My Spiritual Shenanigans.
 After seeing 11:11 on the clock one fateful night, her life turned around.
 Ever since, she has been blending modern psychology and ancient spirituality, to help herself and people around the world elevate the quality of their lives.

 Ready to take your healing deeper?
-Book a laser-focused session with V.
+Book a laser-focused session with V using the button below.

 Leave a Reply